gordonlc18/Team-Profile-Generator/README.md

 ## Tests

-To test, please install the Jest package and run `npm run test`.
+Please install the Jest package using the following command, `npm install --save-dev jest`.
+Then run `npm run test` when you're ready to test.

 ## Questions